 On top of showing the current status and indicate exceptional situations, it is planned to offer job analytics for the different monitored aspects (e.g. runtime and exception trend reporting) so that critical trends can be discovered and downtimes avoided.

-Job & Automation Monitoring in SAP Cloud ALM for Operations is currently offered for
+Job & Automation Monitoring in SAP Cloud ALM collects data for these products:

 The Overview provides a summary status regarding job execution for the services in scope.
 It shows the status of the latest execution of every job with regards to the Execution Status, Application Status and Run Time.
 On top it displays the number of alert situations, i.e. jobs for which an alert had been created, that is not yet confirmed.

 Clicking on card Automations with Technical Issues you are navigated to the list of jobs sorted by Execution Status.
 If you click on Automations with Application Issues or Automations with Performance Issues you are forwarded to the same list, sorted accordingly.
 On clicking on Automations with Open Alerts you are navigated to the list of open alerts.

 If you directly navigate to the Monitoring view, then you get a status summary per cloud service, i.e. the status of the latest execution of every job with regards to the Execution Status, Application Status, Start Delay and Run Time.
 On top you see the number of monitored jobs and the number of alert situations.

 By clicking on the Service Name, you are navigated to the list of jobs for a service sorted by Execution Status rating in a descending order.
 You see also ratings regarding Application Status, Start Delay, and Run Time.
 The summary rating of a job is the latest non-grey rating of the respective aspect.
 If you click on any of the rating icons, you are navigated to the list sorted by the corresponding aspect.

 By clicking on a name, you can view the list of executions of the selected job sorted by planned start time.